serverwentdown/Skye/README.md

 <img src="https://zippy.gfycat.com/SlimyAfraidHowlermonkey.gif" width="420" />

 Chloé is the tiny microcontroller for the casual.
-With a smaller form factor than the PicoDuino, a WS2812B LED and a low price, Chloé is the cutest microcontroller you'll ever own.
+With a small form factor, a WS2812B LED and a low price, Chloé is the cutest microcontroller you'll ever own.

 Features:
 * Full compatibility with Digispark software and bootloader